TPAS Schedule

 Implementation:

-Once the final design is complete, the procurement process will begin to engage contractors for the development of system software and construction of TPAS.
-Testing of the installed system will be performed to verify its full function before launching in 2024.
+Once the final design is complete, each state will hire contractors to develop the system software and begin constructing I-10 TPAS in their states.
+Once installed, the system will be tested to verify its full function before launching in 2024.

 Maintenance: